aoljaca/CS-305/README.md

 # What about the process of working through the vulnerability assessment did you find challenging or helpful?

 I found it difficult to spot all of the false positives.
-I found it helpful that the scanning tool made a easy to read report for you that also had code to suppress false positives
+I found it helpful that the scanning tool made a easy to read report for you that also had code to suppress false positives.

 # How did you approach the need to increase layers of security?
 What techniques or strategies would you use in the future to assess vulnerabilities and determine mitigation techniques?